 If you are up for walking, after looking around rue Mouffetard, head over for lunch to Le Vin Qui Danse.
 This restaurant located on rue Brocca, proposes fresh and seasonal products on the menu.
 As their name suggest, they also offer a large selection of wine by the glass from unique and small wineries alike.

 On top of that, their menu is very affordable and the cuisine is delicious.
-We indulged in the short menu of the day, a sign of homemade cuisine that we talk about in our free ebook The 5 Best Ways to Find Authentic Food While Traveling.
+We indulged in the short menu of the day, a sign of homemade cuisine that we always recommend.

 We took the option “entrée + plat “ for 15 Euros per person.
 We had a delicious “onglet légumes et soja” which was a finely cut steak slices, cooked rare at their core and served with vegetables.
 This is a version of the french steak bavette revisited with a Japanese flair.
 Scrumptious!